voltura/WeekNumber/README.md

 ## Features

-Options to start with Windows, auto update, customize colors, resolution and set calendar rules via right-click on the application icon.
+Options to start with Windows, auto update, customize colors, set icon resolution and calendar rules via right-click on the application icon.
 The application is tiny and its memory consumption low.
 For details see _Help section_ below.

 ## Screenshots